One War, Four Brothers, and a City Park

 The first thing I ever read about Walter Sak Playground was in a city report stating it was “a forlorn park in a forlorn neighborhood”.
 Little evidence of a playground remained when I first rolled by.
 The surrounding neighborhood was a mixed bag of hope and blight with some new construction and steadfast neighbors just trying to keep it all together.

 Jacob and Tille Sak raised their large Polish family of 11 children on nearby Scotten Street.
-When World War II came along, four eligible and brave sons served in WWII – Michael, Joseph, Stanley and Walter.
+When World War II came along, four eligible and brave sons served – Michael, Joseph, Stanley and Walter.
 They all returned to Detroit except for Walter.

 Prior to service, Walter was a skilled worker in an auto parts factory grinding and buffing.
 He landed in the US Army 26th Infantry Regiment, 1st Infantry Division and rose to the rank of Staff Sergeant earning both the Bronze Medal and Silver Star.